How Memory Foam is Created

 it undergoes a chemical reaction which raises the temperature of the liquid to over 140 degrees and causes

 it to expand and grow taller.
 It resembles bread that rises in an oven; it expands and grows up the

-sides of the conveyer.
-As the conveyer travels out into the plant, we walked along side of it and
+sides of the conveyor.
+As the conveyor travels out into the plant, we walked along side of it and

 watched the foam bubble from the heat and grow taller.
-The conveyer at this particular plant was
+The conveyor at this particular plant was

 approximately 250 feet long.

 The foam cools and becomes what are appropriately called, buns.
-The sides of the conveyer are removed,
+The sides of the conveyor are removed,

 the plastic is peeled away and the buns are sliced into 50 foot long sections.
 Giant overhead